emilianvrd/Maneuvers/Science maneuvers/Equipment.md

 **Jousting** The weapon is suited for mounted combat with a harness or similar means.
 When mounted, if you moved at least 4m on the action before your attack, add a circumstance bonus to damage for that attack equal to the number of damage dice for the weapon.
 In addition, while mounted, you can wield the weapon in one hand, changing the damage die to the listed value.
 As a part of your action to Mount a creature, you can switch your grip on a jousting weapon to one-handed.
 After that, changing your grip takes the same actions described on Carrying Items.
 If you dismount while wielding a jousting weapon one-handed, you can switch to using two hands as part of that action if you have a hand free at that point.
 If not, you’ll still be holding the weapon in one hand, but not wielding it.

 **Light** If you make two or more Brawling or Gunnery attack with one or more weapons with the Light trait, you can use a Free action to make another Brawling or Gunnery attack with a weapon with the Light trait you have previously attacked with.
+You do not add your Might or any other bonuses that apply on an attack to this special attack.

 **Line** This weapon damages everything up to its target.
 Each creature between you and the target when you make a Gunnery attack with this weapon takes 2 damage per weapon damage die of the same type as the weapon deals.
 If the weapon deals more than one type of damage, you choose which of those damage types each one takes.